Analysis | Video: What you need to know about the coronavirus death toll

+Neither case is based on accurate data or facts.
+The argument — that patients who have died from other illnesses are wrongly being classified as covid-19 deaths — has been debunked by health experts on Trump’s coronavirus task force.

-Public health experts and government officials say the opposite: the nation’s covid-19 death toll is most likely an undercount.
-On Tuesday New York announced a revised count that added more than 3,700 additional people.
-These cases were believed to have died from covid-19 but were never tested.
+These experts and government officials say the opposite: the nation’s covid-19 death toll is most likely an undercount.
+On Tuesday New York announced a revised count that added more than 3,700 people.
+These people were believed to have died from covid-19 but were never tested.

-A lack of testing in the early stages of the pandemic in the United States means people who most likely died of covid-19 were not tested at the time.
+A lack of testing in the early stages of the pandemic in the United States means people who most likely died of covid-19 were not tested.
 There’s also recently been a spike in at-home deaths in several cities, which could be related to covid-19 but are going undetected and unreported.

 We investigated this issue in a fact check in March.
 Watch our video above for a breakdown on how the death toll is being counted.